 In 2013/2014 the Council, in conjunction with WWAC contracted a project manager, and has undertaken further planning work, including preparing and applying for resource consent, securing land access and purchase agreements, reviewing the cost of the dam, and establishing a funding model.
-The Waimea Dam would be one of the largest projects ever undertaken in our District, therefore there are several consultation processes required to obtain public feedback on the proposal.
-These include the ownership and governance model, and funding options for the proposed dam.
-The Council also needs to conclude the water management plan process and any associated consenting requirements, including a Special Consultative procedure prior to making any decision to construct a dam.
+In 2014/2015 Council will consult the public on the different funding options for the dam and conclude the water management plan process and any associated consenting requirements prior to making any decision to construct a dam.